Image by @asphaltchronicles, retrieved from Air Jordan.com. 4 minute read.

 Her comments could be aimed at body-shamers, but they also remind us how much teens are sexualized in our pornified culture.

-The comments on the video are filled with people who can relate:
+The comments on the original video upload were filled with people who can relate:

 “I can understand Billie,” user lnd commented.

 On her Instagram post of the video, @kenopsiuh said, “It’s sad how people gotta do this just to avoid being sexualized or body shamed. smh”

 And this comment on her video by user Miss_Flutey hit us right in the feels:

 “This is so true though.
 It might sound extreme, but this is one of the main reasons I’m done with dating (at least for a while).
 I got tired of the constant nagging about how I should dress more revealing and with higher heels so the guy can prove something to his buddies… No regard for my physical or psychological comfort.
 Regardless of dressing ‘average,’ I still get creepy comments from guys, but sometimes women too.
 Even when it’s a ‘compliment’ (ie: ‘You have nice hips’ from a random man, or ‘you have such a small waist’ from a random woman) it still feels slimy and uncomfortable for some reason… What I want people to see when they look at me is a good-hearted gal with a strong work ethic who has accomplished a lot at a young age.
 See me for who I am on the inside since that’s what matters.”

 Why is this heartbreaking, you may be asking?
 Because teens and adolescents shouldn’t have to feel as though the world will inevitably objectify and sexualize them—they should feel free to be themselves without pressure or judgment.

 If you think Billie is being overly cautious or paranoid, consider this: the fact is, teens are sexualized all the time in our world.
 And porn culture makes this even worse.